mourelatos-lab/TERA-Seq_manuscript/README.md

 ## Requirements

+### Docker
+Using Docker is strongly recommended.
+The Docker container that could be used to reanalyze the data is available here:
+    docker pull joppelt/teraseq

+If you don't have access do Docker, please follow the instructions for Conda environment installation below.

 ### Environment
 There are six system requirements: **`git`**, **`gcc`**, **`make`**, **`wget`**, **`g++`**, **`zlib-dev`**. `g++` and `zlib-dev` are Nanopolish requirements.
 If you don't plan to run Nanopolish, you can skip these two.
 You can install them (on Ubuntu) with: